jonathf/chaospy/docs/user_guide/polynomial/polynomial_evaluation.rst

            [1, 4, 9],
            [1, 4, 9]])

-Passing arguments with an other datatype than the polynomial, results in the output using the common denomination:
+Passing arguments with another datatype than the polynomial, results in the output using the common denomination:

 .. code:: python